top of page

 SELF SUSTAINING

 To wildscape across our UK urban landscape ASAP, every Pocket can be MONETISED to pay for MORE Pockets.
-If each Pocket generates revenue - through various schemes, also beneficial to the local communities in which they reside, featured below - and every NEW Pocket generates more revenue for the NEXT Pocket and so on, we'll wildscape further and further across our urban landscape making space for millions of lives and for the betterment of an ever expanding human audience.
+If each Pocket generates revenue - through various schemes, also beneficial to the local communities in which they reside, featured below - and every NEW Pocket generates more revenue for the NEXT Pocket and so on, we'll wildscape further and further across our urban landscape empowering millions of lives and for the betterment of an ever expanding human audience.

 ----------